onuralg/CNN-architecture-summary/README.md

 # CNN-architecture-summary

-I develope a new summary technique for neural network visualization.
-Rather than Keras' summary function, my technique is much more simpler and easier to understand input and output connections.
-Additionally, I display the activation functions and filter dimensions in each layer.
+I developed a new summary technique for neural network visualization.
+Rather than Keras' summary function, my technique is much more simpler and easier to understand network structure.
+Input-output connections, activation layers and filter dimensions are displayed.

 For example, a couple of layers of VGG16 architecture displayer by Keras' summary function: